umgbhalla/starred/README.md

 ## Python

+- [FlynnOwen/Python-utils](https://github.com/FlynnOwen/Python-utils) - A folder to be used for working through intermediate / advanced Python concepts.
 - [ToxicFrog/Ligaturizer](https://github.com/ToxicFrog/Ligaturizer) - Programming Fonts with Ligatures added (& a script to add them to other fonts)
 - [noctuid/zscroll](https://github.com/noctuid/zscroll) - A text scroller for panels or terminals
 - [jbuchermn/newm](https://github.com/jbuchermn/newm) - Wayland compositor